 For the plane and aeronautics lover in your family, a trip to the Tulsa Air and Space Museum & Planetarium in Tulsa is a must.
 Their interactive exhibits put you in the pilot’s seat of a cockpit, and the planetarium takes you on a real-time tour of the universe.
 This museum features both vintage and modern airplanes on display for high-flying fun that will make you forget about the winter cold nipping at your nose.

-If the kids are bouncing off the walls, take them to the Elevation Trampoline Park in Edmond where they can jump as high as possible off hundreds of bouncy surfaces and even dunk a basketball by leaping up from a trampoline.
+If the kids are bouncing off the walls, take them to Sky Zone in Edmond where they can jump as high as possible off hundreds of bouncy surfaces and even dunk a basketball by leaping up from a trampoline.
 The giant foam pit lets younger kids have all the fun with soft blocks to cushion their fall while older athletes can enjoy extreme dodge ball.

 The Jasmine Moran Children’s Museum in Seminole has been welcoming kids and adults for decades.
 Role playing is an important part of the museum’s philosophy on learning, and different areas in the museum allow children to become pilots, doctors, firemen and more.
 During a visit, families can also take a train ride, get lost in the castle maze and have a blast on the playground.